 - What is the most important information I should know about glucagon (GlucaGen)?

-- What should I discuss with my health care provider before taking glucagon (GlucaGen)?
+- What should I discuss with my health care provider before using glucagon (GlucaGen)?

 - How should I use glucagon (GlucaGen)?